xyang1127/React-Native-App-Frontend/README.md

 # React-Native-App-Frontend
-This is the frontend part of a simple React Native application supporting people to meet and do activities together
+This is the frontend part of a simple React Native application supporting people to meet and do activities together.
+The front end is built upon React Native framework.

 To run the code:
 - set up the server first.
 To do that, please refer to the [backend repository][1]